 All these questions were explored and in following chapters there will be explanation of the answer of every question.

 Methods

-CRIPS-DM
+This chapter covers detailed description of used data, how these data were preprocessed, application of methods on data and their detailed description with some partial results.
+All this information will be introduced in following subchapters regarding to a data mining method called Cross Industry Standard process for Data Mining (CRISP-DM).
+The only exception is first step, to be precise business understanding step.
+This step is already characterized in previous chapter.

-This thesis was processed by a data mining method Cross Industry Standard process for Data Mining (CRISP-DM) which is illustrated in figure.
-This method is consisted of 6 following steps:
+As it is illustrated in figure, this method is consisted of 6 steps:

 Business understanding – it is important to understand what is the main goal that is needed to be accomplished, define the outputs, design the project plan, check availability of resources, list requirements and consider pros and cons.